Zeke Cohen - District 1

 Baltimore, Maryland 21202

-Zeke Cohen grew up in Northampton, Massachusetts, the son of a social worker and a psychiatrist.
-Zeke's belief that "community comes first," was inspired by his mother's stories of marching for Civil Rights, and registering voters during the Mississippi Freedom Summer.
+Zeke grew up in Northampton, Massachusetts, the son of a social worker and a psychiatrist.
+Zeke's belief that "community comes first" was inspired by his mother's stories of marching for Civil Rights and registering voters during the Mississippi Freedom Summer.
+After graduating from Goucher College, Zeke taught in West Baltimore and, as a teacher, was awarded the Elizabeth Lawrence Prize for Excellence.
+He attained a Master’s Degree in Public Policy from Johns Hopkins University.
+Zeke started his nonprofit, The Intersection, to help young people learn community organizing and civic leadership.
+He ran for office with the belief that democracy only works when everyone has a voice in the process.